rothdearl/pyline/README.md

-  --exclude-all pattern [pattern ...]   exclude lines that contain all patterns -r, --replace pattern replace         replace any pattern -y, --yank pattern [pattern ...]      yank any pattern from lines --highlight                           highlight matches in lines -i, --ignore-case                     ignore case when pattern matching
+  --exclude-all pattern [pattern ...]   exclude lines that contain all patterns -r, --replace pattern replace         replace any pattern -y, --yank pattern [pattern ...]      yank any pattern from lines -H, --highlight                       highlight matches in lines -i, --ignore-case                     ignore case when pattern matching -c, --count                           show just the count for found matches -S, --sum                             show just the sum for all found matches

 files after a find, exclude or yank will be treated as patterns
 ```